M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Geodesics

 \section{Geodesics}

-A classical trajectory $\gamma$ on a surface can be represented by a path $q(s)$ with the arclength $s\in[0,1]$; $q(0)$ is the initial point and $q(1)$ the final point.
+A classical trajectory $\gamma$ on a surface can be represented by a path $q(s)=[q_1(s),q_2(s)]$ with $s\in[0,1]$; $q(0)$ is the initial point and $q(1)$ is the final point.
 This trajectory $\gamma$ is a geodesic if its length is stationary with respect to variations of the path $q(s)$ while maintaining $q(0)$ and $q(1)$.
 The length is given by \cite{Kuehnel}

-with $i,j=1,2$ and $q=(q_1,q_2)$.
-A periodic geodesic is such that $q(0)=q(1)$.
-Since the geodesics on the M\"obius strip cannot be derived analytically, we calculated them numerically using this variational principle (see Appendix~\ref{app:variational}). \\ In contrast to the flat M\"obius billiard, which is described in Appendix~\ref{app:flatMoebius}, each periodic geodesic has at least one reflection on the boundary, and is isolated\footnote{A periodic geodesic is called \emph{isolated} if there is no periodic geodesic in its vicinity.}.
-Another striking difference to the flat M\"obius billiard is the sequence of reflections on the boundary.
-In the flat M\"obius billiard, the geodesic bounces alternatively opposite sides\footnote{The notion of same or opposite side makes sense from a local perspective only, since a M\"obius strip actually has only one side.}, namely $w=+W/2$, then $w=-W/2$, then $w=+W/2$, etc..
-Such periodic geodesics exist in the M\"obius strip as well, but only if they have at least 9 reflections, see Fig.~\ref{fig:geodesique}(a) and Appendix~\ref{app:PG3d}.
-Figure \ref{fig:geodesique}(c) shows a different kind of periodic geodesics which exhibits also consecutive reflections on the same side, a feature specific to the 3D M\"obius strip.
-It experiences 1 revolution and 5 bounces in one period.
-We call it \emph{geodesic 5a} to distinguish it from other periodic geodesics with 5 bounces and similar length.
-Hereafter we will compare it to experiments and numerical simulations.\\
+with $i,j=1,2$.
+Since the geodesics on the M\"obius strip cannot be derived analytically, we calculated them numerically using this variational principle (see Appendix~\ref{ssec:calcGeodVar}).

+A geodesic is periodic if $q(0)=q(1)$ and $dq/ds(0) = dq/ds(1)$.
+In contrast to the flat M\"obius billiard (see Appendix~\ref{sec:FlatMoebius}), all periodic geodesics have at least one reflection on the boundary and are isolated\footnote{A periodic geodesic is called isolated if there is no other periodic geodesic in its vicinity.}.
+Another striking difference is the sequence of reflections on the boundary.
+In the flat M\"obius billiard, the geodesics have consecutive reflections on opposite sides\footnote{The notion of same or opposite side makes sense from a local perspective only, since a M\"obius strip actually has only one side.}; that is, a reflection with $q_2=+W/2$ is always followed by one with $q_2=-W/2$ and vice versa.
+Such periodic geodesics exist in the M\"obius strip as well, but only if they have at least 11 reflections, see Fig.~\ref{fig:geodesique}(c).
+As illustrated in Fig.~\ref{fig:geodesique}(d), it also hosts periodic geodesics with consecutive reflections on the same side, a feature specific to the 3D M\"obius strip.
+We call it ``geodesic 5a'' to distinguish it from other periodic geodesics with five reflections and similar length.
+Hereafter, we will compare it to experiments and numerical simulations.